-The Little Lehigh Watershed Stewards organization brings together community residents to protect and conserve water and natural resources in the Little Lehigh and Jordan Creek watershed.
+The Little Lehigh Watershed Stewards organization brings together community residents to protect and conserve water and natural resources in the Little Lehigh and Jordan Creek watersheds.
 If you are interested in learning more about the group, please use our contact form below.

 Recent LLWS Activity